-Soon after taking power in China, Mao Zedong and the Chinese Communist Party (CCP) undertaking a sweeping program of agrarian reform.
-These policies not only redistributed land but had a profound impact on class and social structures in rural communities.
+Soon after taking power in China, Mao Zedong and the Chinese Communist Party (CCP) began a sweeping program of agrarian reform.
+Underpinned by a law passed in mid-1950, the program of agrarian reform sought to take land from wealthy families and hand it to peasant-farmers.
+These reforms not only redistributed land but involved a degree of retribution, and had a profound impact on class and social structures in rural communities.

 For thousands of years, the Chinese people survived by farming the land.
 By 1949, practically all arable land was under cultivation, and peasants constituted 85 per cent of the Chinese population.